Recognizing the Signs

 Behavior | Victims can be fearful, anxious, and depressed.
 They may also avoid direct contact and refuse to answer questions.
 Often they will show fear of law enforcement.

-If you are concerned about someone, please call us.
+If you are concerned about someone, please call us at 1.800.770.1650 or text "IOWAHELP" to 20121.
 We can talk through some of the potential signs you’ve noticed.
-Your call is free & confidential.
+Our services are always free & confidential.